 Winter temperatures in the mid-70s make perfect weather for exploring outside.
 So, when you’re between beaches, take your pick from all of the free stuff to do on The Beaches of Fort Myers & Sanibel.
 Here are just five of our favorites to get you started.

 The holiday boat parades are a special treat here.
 Dozens of boats decorated in Christmas lights glow and glide while music, food and crafts put you in the holiday spirit.
 Don’t miss this beloved tradition.
-Check the dates and bring a blanket for parades in Fort Myers Beach and Cape Coral.
+Check the dates and bring a blanket for parades on Fort Myers Beach and in Cape Coral.